Ontario Pricing Guide · Updated 2026

 We don't charge by the hour.
 We quote a flat rate after reviewing your floor plans — so you know the exact price before committing.
 No scope creep, no surprises.

 Room-by-room heat loss at your municipality's confirmed design temperature.
 BCIN-stamped, Schedule 1 included.
-Starting from $195 for standard residential.
-Get a firm price after plan review — see the service.
+Flat rate, firm price after plan review — see the service.

-CSA F280 plus Mechanical Ventilation Design Summary per CAN/CSA-F326 — mandatory for all OBC 2024 new homes.
-Most complete standalone submission for simpler new builds.
-See our HRV/ERV design service.
+Heat pump sizing review or Mechanical Ventilation Design Summary per CAN/CSA-F326 — the MVDS is mandatory for all OBC 2024 new homes.
+See our HRV/ERV design service and our heat pump sizing service.

 Heat loss, mechanical drawings, duct layout, equipment schedule, MVDS, Schedule 1 — BCIN-stamped every page.
 Everything most Ontario custom home permits require.
 See our HVAC design and mechanical drawings service.

-Report not delivered within 48 hours of payment?
-Full refund, no questions asked.
+Free quote within 24 hours of plan upload; the complete report delivered within 48 hours of payment.
 Same price regardless of delivery speed.
-Upload plans today — firm price in 24 hours.
-Start here.
+Upload plans today — start here.

 Common Questions